netobserv/network-observability-operator/docs/FlowCollector.md

         <td>
           Defines the desired state of the FlowCollector resource.
 <br><br>
-*: the mention of "unsupported", or "deprecated" for a feature throughout this document means that this feature is not officially supported by Red Hat.
+*: the mention of "unsupported" or "deprecated" for a feature throughout this document means that this feature is not officially supported by Red Hat.
 It might have been, for example, contributed by the community and accepted without a formal agreement for maintenance.
 The product maintainers might provide some support for these features as a best effort only.<br/>